How to Add Zero-Cost AI Features to Any Website Using Local Models

 Software

-Python 3.10+, CUDA toolkit, Ollama, SSH access to a VPS running nginx.
+Python 3.10 or newer, the CUDA toolkit, Ollama, and SSH access to a VPS running nginx.

 API access

-An account with any capable LLM API for teacher data generation.
+An account with any capable LLM API to generate teacher data.
 We used Anthropic (Haiku).
 OpenAI works too.

 Time budget